Three weeks before Christmas 2018 I started to experience something I never thought would happen to me.

 I was NOT thrilled.

-I refrained from using any creams or lash serums for the following week, only to realise that the swelling would go down during the day, but return the following morning, meaning whatever I was reacting to, was still present, and causing a continued, and worsening reaction with each exposure.
+I refrained from using any creams or lash serums for the following week, only to realise that the swelling would go down during the evening, but return the following day, meaning whatever I was reacting to, was still present, and causing a continued, and worsening reaction with each exposure.

 The rash was back, and with each night passing, I would awaken with puffier eyes than the morning prior.